Revanee/fibonacci-api/README.md

-# Number checking webapp
+# Simple numbers webapp

-This webapp can check if a number is part of the Fibonacci sequence or if a number is prime
+This webapp can check if a number is:
+  - part of the Fibonacci sequence
+  - prime

 ## Preparing to launch